Configuring a CSV or Parquet Data Source for Incremental Processing

 - Next, select the Use Incremental Processing checkbox.
 The Configure Incremental Processing dialog box is displayed:

 - Click the Strategy drop-down list and select the strategy to use for incremental processing.
 The following list describes the options.
 For more details about the strategies, see How Incremental Processing Works above.

 - File Name Strategy: Select this option if file names should be used to target the new source data to process each time the graphmart that contains this source is reloaded or refreshed.

 - Last Modified Strategy: Select this option if the last modified date should be used to target the new source data to process each time the graphmart that contains this source is reloaded or refreshed.

 - If you chose File Name Strategy, click Apply and then click OK or Next to proceed.
 The source is now configured to process data incrementally.
 If you chose Last Modified Strategy, proceed to the next step.

 - If you chose Last Modified Strategy, the Baseline options are displayed.
 The Baseline determines when the last modified date begins.

 - By default All matching files is selected as the Baseline.
-This means all files in the directory that are matched by the wildcard string will be ingested when the Pipeline is run.
+This means all files in the directory that are matched by the wildcard string will be ingested when the graphmart is reloaded or refreshed.
 If you have older files that you do not want to be ingested, you can select All matching files since.
 Then click the timestamp field and specify the date and time to use as the Baseline.

-Data Sources that are configured for incremental processing must be ingested via ETL Pipelines.
-See Ingesting Data Sources via ETL Pipelines for instructions.
-When the Pipeline is published, all of the data that matches the wildcard string and meets the Baseline requirements will be onboarded.
-When new files are added to the Data Source directory, re-publishing the Pipeline or appropriate jobs will update the Dataset with the new data.
+When the graphmart is created, all of the data that matches the wildcard string and meets the baseline requirements will be onboarded.
+When new files are added to the data source directory, reloading or refreshing the graphmart will update the data.